mmu-webdesign/IWD-web-term2/rwd-week-additional.md

 >If you are taking this route, please discuss with tutors in class.

----

 ## Personal logo

 Further to the above, branding your page with a personal logo is another option for the creative student.

----

 ## JavaScript

-If you do think you can enhance the user expereince of this simple page with additional JavaScript (beyond the required elements), please discuss with tutors before going ahead.
+If you do think you can enhance the user experience of this simple page with additional JavaScript (beyond the required elements), please discuss with tutors before going ahead.

+## Anything else?

+Talk to tutors in class about any further ideas you may have for the additional development of your page.

+Remember - just completing the assignment as directed to a high standard will gain you a very good, possibly excellent mark.